The Blame Game (American game show): Overview

-In the show, two ex's are pitted against each other in a fictional courtroom setting to decide who was to blame for their break-up.
+In the show, two exes are pitted against each other in a fictional courtroom setting to decide who was to blame for their break-up.
 Representing each "ex" was a "counselor" who presented one of the ex's sides of the "case."
 Jason Winer generally served as the counselor for men while Kara Jane McNamara represented the women.
 Chris Reed was the judge during the proceedings.
 Richard "Humpty" Vission was the in-house DJ for the show.
 The show was marked by the appearance of "surprise witnesses" who would corroborate or refute accusations (usually relating to cheating or not cheating) made by the exes and/or counselors.

 The show included a first round titled "Tick Tock Testimony" where each ex was given 90 seconds to tell his or her side of the story.
 Whenever a point was made, the counselor for the ex currently testifying would press a large button which would stop the clock and allow the other ex to testify.
 Each side alternated until both were out of time.

 The next round was "You Did It, Now Admit It!" where each ex had to give three secrets (usually, incriminating).
 If the secret was admitted truthfully, the ex was given a point.
 If they answered incorrectly or chose not to answer (Pleading the Fifth), no points were scored.
 After three questions, the player with the higher score had a friend come out and explain why the opponent was to blame for the break-up.
 In case of a tie, both friends came out and explained why the other was to blame.